12 Natural Home Remedies For Dust Mites That Works

 If dust mites continue to rule supreme in your home, it’s time to get rid of those exquisite Persian carpets or cute fluffy toys that are nice to cuddle.
 At the very least, wrap them up to prevent dust mites from taking shelter in the fur or fabric.

 Of course, it helps if you’re a minimalist.
-I prefer to have an uncluttered home and bedroom.
+Personally, I prefer to have an uncluttered home and bedroom.
 Besides minimizing cleaning times, there aren’t many spots for the dust mites to hide.
 Controlling or getting rid of dust mites is also relatively easier.

 9. Use A HEPA Air Purifier